 Our Creative Change alumnus Douglas Miles (CC ‘16) partnered with filmmaker Audrey Buchanan on a short and beautiful film about his project, APACHE Skateboards.
 This month, National Geographic showcased the film, “The Mystery of Now.”
 Douglas connected with the filmmaker through dream hampton, who he met at our Creative Change Retreat.

 Speaking of dream hampton (CC ‘16), her Lifetime documentary series, “Surviving R. Kelly,” has been an international success and received attention from major media outlets.
 The New Yorker staff writer Jelani Cobb wrote that the project, “indicts a public that knew of his character and did nothing about it, a public that constructed an elaborate architecture of denial and has chosen to live in it.”
 Listen to dream’s interview with New Yorker Radio Hour.

 Our former Communications Institute fellows, Khalil Cumberbatch (CI ‘15) and Topeka Sam (CI ‘18), launched New Yorkers United for Justice, a statewide campaign led by two formerly incarcerated New Yorkers “to ensure reforms to a broken system and create opportunities for thousands of New Yorkers.”

-Jonathan Jayes-Green (CI ‘18). co-founder of Undocu-Black and a Communications Institutue alum, was awarded the 2019 Haas Jr Fund Award for Outstanding LGBTQ Leadership for Immigrant Rights.
+Jonathan Jayes-Green (CI ‘18), co-founder of Undocu-Black and a Communications Institute alum, was awarded the 2019 Haas Jr Fund Award for Outstanding LGBTQ Leadership for Immigrant Rights.